vrx-/pg2014_ruiz/README.md

 FALL 2014

 try folder are drafts

-homework will be in separate folder as HW#
+homework will be plced in separate folders as HW#